burmilla/burmilla.github.io/content/docs/storage/custom-partition-layout.md

 # How to custom partition layout

 When users use the default `ros install`, ROS will automatically create one partition on the root disk.
-It will be the only partition with the label BURMILLA_STATE.
+It will be the only partition with the label RANCHER_STATE.
 But sometimes users want to be able to customize the root disk partition to isolate the data.

 > The following defaults to MBR mode, GPT mode has not been tested.
 ## Partions
-### BURMILLA_STATE
+### RANCHER_STATE

-As mentioned above, the default mode is that ROS will automatically create one partition with the label BURMILLA_STATE.
+As mentioned above, the default mode is that ROS will automatically create one partition with the label RANCHER_STATE.

-In addition, we can have other partitions, e.g.: two partitions, one is BURMILLA_STATE and the other is a normal partition.
+In addition, we can have other partitions, e.g.: two partitions, one is RANCHER_STATE and the other is a normal partition.

 First boot a ROS instance from ISO, then manually format and partition `/dev/sda` , the reference configuration is as follows: